-However, there is so much more history to discover and experience in Spain.
-In this article, we will take you through some of the interesting historical places in Spain you may have not heard of.
+However, there is so much more history to discover and experience in Spain, from UNESCO sites to ancient cities.
+In this article, we will take you through some of the interesting historical places in Spain you may have visited and some you have not heard of.
 Exploring these landmarks will give you a deeper insight into the history of Spain, but you will also be left amazed by the aesthetic beauty that these places hold.

 1) Toledo, The City of Three Cultures

 Located on the hilltop of Castle-La Macha, Toledo is one of the best-preserved historical cities, with its fortifications and medieval vibes still intact.
 The city was dubbed as “The City of Three Cultures” for its religious tolerance–Muslims, Christians, and Jews used to live in harmony with each other here.

 A plethora of cathedrals, synagogues, and mosques are scattered throughout the city, including Santa Maria La Blanca, one of the oldest standing synagogues in Europe.
 You can enjoy the religious traditions of the three prominent religions in the city, preserved in elaborate historical architecture.

 In addition to the religious architecture, the city is also famous for the numerous shops displaying the delicate art of sword-making and armory, which has passed from generation to generation.

 2) Santiago de Compostela Cathedral